 Based on the photo-ID analysis, results indicate that some harbor seals are returning to the same southerly haul-out locations in Virginia across multiple seasons.
-Photo-ID conducted via visual matching for the 2015-2022 field seasons has shown that some individuals (82 out of 170 uniquely identified seals) sighted at the study area have been re-sighted within a season and across seasons, indicating at least some degree of site fidelity within the lower Chesapeake Bay and coastal Virginia waters.
-For example, 10 identified seals have now been sighted across four or more seasons since 2015.
-Identifiable re-sightings across the study period have spanned as far as about 33 to 75 months, and some of these identified harbor seals have utilized the CBBT haul-out sites for longer than our study period (based on images taken in years prior to 2014 and provided by B. Lockwood).
-Based on these contributed citizen photographs, we have been able to determine that some of the individuals (CB004, CB005, CB006, CB056, and CB057) have been occurring seasonally in the region since 2011 and 2012.
-These findings further prove that this region serves as an important resource for harbor seals by providing regular, seasonal haul-out sites for these animals within the lower Chesapeake Bay and Eastern Shore, Virginia.
+Photo-ID conducted via visual matching for the 2015-2023 field seasons has shown that some individuals (102 out of 198 uniquely identified seals) sighted at the study area have been re-sighted within a season and across seasons, indicating a degree of site fidelity within the lower Chesapeake Bay and coastal Virginia waters.
+For example, 12 identified seals have now been sighted across four or more seasons since 2015.
+Identifiable re-sightings across the study period have spanned as far as about 87 months, and some of these identified harbor seals have utilized the CBBT haul-out sites for longer than our study period (based on images taken in years prior to 2014 and provided by B. Lockwood).
+Based on these contributed citizen photographs, we have been able to determine that some of the individuals have been occurring seasonally in the region since 2011 (CB004, CB005, and CB006) and 2015 (CB020 and CB022).
+These findings further prove that this region serves as an important resource for harbor seals by providing regular, seasonal haul-out sites for these animals within the lower Chesapeake Bay and Eastern Shore of Virginia.

 Using photo-ID, we have also been able to gather more information on movement and habitat preference within the region.
-More than half of the identified harbor seals (56%) have been sighted at only the CBBT survey area, with some (35%) being sighted at only the Eastern Shore survey area.
-However, 16 individuals were re-sighted at both survey areas on separate survey days within a season and across seasons.
+More than half of the identified harbor seals (53%) have been sighted at only the CBBT survey area, with some (36%) being sighted at only the Eastern Shore survey area.
+However, 21 individuals were re-sighted at both survey areas on separate survey days within a season and across seasons.
 These results indicate that harbor seals make localized movements throughout the region during their seasonal occupancy and that while some seals may be utilizing a particular haul-out site within a given season, others may utilize multiple haul-out sites within a season.
 The pinniped tracking study for southeastern Virginia confirms that seals make localized movements throughout the region (Ampela et al. 2021 and 2023).
-Nine of the 14 harbor seals captured and tagged at haul-out sites from the Eastern Shore survey area in February 2018, February-March 2020, and February 2022 displayed movements between the Eastern Shore and CBBT survey areas.
+Nine of the 14 harbor seals captured and tagged at haul-out sites in the Eastern Shore survey area from February 2018 to February 2022 displayed movements between the Eastern Shore and CBBT survey areas before departing Virginia to head north towards New England.